openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 You may note that several of the fields in `status.changeManagement` can be derived directly from `ChangeManagementPolicy.status`
 (unless overridden by `spec.changeManagement.pausedUntil` or `spec.changeManagement.disabledUntil`).
-This simplifies the work of each controller which supports change management - they simply need to observe `ChanageManagementPolicy.status` and the `ChanageManagmentPolicy` controller does the heavy lifting of interpreting policy (e.g. interpreting RRULEs).
+This simplifies the work of each controller which supports change management - they simply need to observe `ChanageManagementPolicy.status` and the `ChanageManagmentPolicy` controller does the heavy lifting of interpreting policy (e.g. interpreting recurrence rule definitions).

 ```yaml
 kind: ClusterVersion|MachineConfigPool|HostedCluster|NodePool